 If you want a more traditional use of the tender beets, though, then try this salad of beets with goat cheese and pine nuts!
 The combination of sweet, earthy, savory, tangy, and salty pair wonderfully and make for a wonderful healthy dinner side!

 Instant Pot Steamed Vegetables are an easy way to get delicious, tender veggies on your plate with little time and effort.
 Serve Instant Pot vegetables with melted butter, and a sprinkling of Everything Bagel Seasoning ensures that even your kids will be asking for seconds!
 Perfect with any main like barbecue chicken!

 During asparagus season, it deserves to be center stage; whether on its own entirely or used to make delicious and nutritious salads.
 This asparagus salad combines tender asparagus with creamy avocado, protein-dense boiled eggs, juicy tomatoes, and crunchy slithered almonds.
 When tossed with a simple Dijon vinaigrette, this warm salad is perfect for serving as a healthy side to the protein and/or grain of your choice!
-Try any of these chicken recipes for a perfect pairing.
+Try any of these healthy chicken recipes for a perfect pairing.

 If you’re looking for a quick, simple, and super budget-friendly meal or side, then this cabbage stir fry is for you.
 With a combination of inexpensive cabbage, carrots, and noodles as the base, this easy cabbage lo mein style dish is easy on the wallet, ready in 20 minutes, and packed with nutrients!
 Serve with Thai Chicken Thighs made in the slow cooker for an easy weeknight dinner.

-This greek salad recipe is crunchy and hearty from raw vegetables, Kalamata olives, and feta cheese.
+This traditional Greek salad recipe is crunchy and hearty from raw vegetables, Kalamata olives, and feta cheese.
 The combination is wonderfully salty and savory, making for a hearty and filling healthy dinner side salad.
 Pair with the protein of your choice (we recommend Greek chicken kabobs!) and, no matter what, this 6-ingredient salad will shine!

 Rice Side Dishes